Dario-Gasquez/spacex-launches/README.md

 ### 4. Pull to Refresh
 The user is able to refresh the information shown in the launches list screen by using the pull to refresh feature.

+## Troubleshooting
+### Module compiled with Swift 4.2.1 cannot be imported by the Swift 5.0 compiler (Kingfisher)
+Update the library using the following command:
+`carthage update Kingfisher --platform iOS --no-use-binaries`